bursasha/c-projects/ShapesIn2D/README.md

-# The task of using functions and working with the math.h library

-The task is to develop a program that compares the areas and perimeters of two given shapes.
+# The task is to develop a program that compares the areas and perimeters of two given shapes.

 There are given two planar shapes in the input.
 A shape may be any of:
 - triangle - the input consists of letter T followed by three decimal numbers (sides),